Authentic Pho Ga (Vietnamese Chicken Noodle Soup)

 Serve immediately with birds-eye chili and lime wedges on the side.

-If you have extra chicken bones, add them to the broth for even stronger flavors.
+If you have extra chicken parts with bones, add them to the broth for even stronger flavors.